fraserlott/attn_sandbox/README.md

 To run:
 bokeh serve eupheme_sandbox.py

-Variables you will need to localise in that file: linuxpath (set to a web-readable directory with write permissions on your file system);
+Variables you will need to localise in eupheme_sandbox.py: linuxpath (set to a web-readable directory with write permissions on your file system);
 webpath (the http path corresponding to the directory above);
 modelroot in read_s3_data() (location of the NetCDFs, '/project/detn/' on the CDN or '/s3/informatics-eupheme/' on AWS).

-Also in fl_detn_tools.py
+Also in fl_detn_tools.py:
 obsfname_dict (location of the obs you're using, only 'CRUTEM4' and 'GPCC 2.5 degree' entries will be used)

 This is currently the version for running locally.